-Approved templates, processes and procedures must be used to ensure high standards of transparency, probity and accountability as these will have been reviewed to ensure they are up to date with legislative requirements.
+Approved templates, processes and procedures are used to ensure high standards of transparency, probity and accountability and these are reviewed periodically to ensure they are up to date with legislative requirements.

 PRINCIPLE 10 - FRAUD AWARENESS AND PREVENTION

 NES has a zero-tolerance approach to fraud: there is no acceptable level of fraud.
 There is a role for all members of staff and all suppliers in establishing an effective counter fraud culture by engaging and being alert to the risk of external and internal fraud; the potential for money laundering; identifying suspicious activities and control weaknesses; and reporting any suspicions quickly and appropriately.